SPICE: Semantic Pseudo-labeling for Image Clustering: Method

-where $L$ denotes the pseudo labels corresponding to the selected samples $\mathcal{X}_t$ of all clusters.
-Without loss of generality, we assume that the training set has a balanced number of samples over clusters and set $n = M/k$.

-A toy example of this pseudo-labeling process is shown in Fig. \ref{fig_framework}(c), where there is a batch of 10 samples and 3 clusters, 2 confident samples for each cluster are selected to calculate the prototypes based on the semantic predictions and embedding features, and then 3 nearest samples to each cluster are selected and labeled.
-Note that there may exist overlapped samples between different clusters, so there are two options to handle these labels: one is the overlap assignment that one sample may have more than one cluster labels as indicated by the yellow and red circles in Fig. \ref{fig_framework}(c), and the other is non-overlap assignment that all samples have only one cluster label as indicated by the dished red circle.
-We found that the overlap assignment is better as analyzed in Subsection \ref{sec_abl}.
+A toy example of the prototype pseudo-labeling process is shown in Fig.~\ref{fig_sl}, where there is a batch of 10 samples and 3 clusters, 3 confident samples for each cluster are selected according to the predicted probabilities to calculate the prototypes in the feature space, and 3 nearest samples to each cluster are selected and labeled.
+Note that there may exist overlapped samples between different clusters, so there are two options to handle these labels: one is the overlap assignment that one sample may have more than one cluster labels as indicated by the blue and red circles in Fig.~\ref{fig_sl}, and the other is non-overlap assignment that all samples have only one cluster label as indicated by the dished red circle.
+We found that the overlap assignment is better as analyzed in Section~\ref{sec_abl}.

-Third, we update the parameters of CLSHead using the labeled samples.
-Specifically, the selected images $\mathcal{X}_t$ are first transformed with a strong augmentation operator $\mathcal{A}$, i.e., $\mathcal{X}_{a} = \mathcal{A}(\mathcal{X}_t)$.
-Then, given the labeled dataset $[\mathcal{X}_{a}; L]$, a cross-entropy loss function with a double softmax activation function is used to optimize the classification model in terms of the loss function Eq. (\ref{eq_loss}).
-The basic idea behind this loss function is to encourage the model to output confident predictions, which helps learn from unlabeled data \cite{NIPS2004_96f2b50b}.

-where $\mathbbm{1}$ denotes the indicator function, and $m_2$ is the mini-batch size.
-Note that $p_i$ is already the output of the softmax function, and $p'_i$ is the output of two cascaded softmax functions, and thus we name $L_{DSCE}$ as double softmax cross-entropy (DS-CE).
-As the probability $p_i \in [0, 1]$, we have $p'_i \in [\frac{1}{k-1+e}, \frac{e}{k-1+e}] \subset [0, 1]$.
-Hence, the value of DS-CE is consistently larger than that of CE, e.g., even when the prediction $p_i$ is ideal one-hot encoding $\mathcal{L}_{DSCE}$ is still not zero, which will enforce $p_i$ to be confident.
+\textbf{Training Clustering Head (M-step).} Given the labeled samples $\mathfrak{X}^s$, the clustering head parameters are optimized in a supervised learning manner.
+Specifically, we compute the probabilities of strong transformations $\beta(\mathfrak{X}^s)$ in the forward pass, where $\beta$ denotes the strong augmentation operator.
+Then, the clustering head $\mathcal{C}$ can be optimized in the backward pass by minimizing the following cross-entropy (CE) loss: